-Chevron, the County Assessor and the City of Richmond have negotiated a settlement agreement to settle Chevron's pending property tax claims, appeals, and litigation for 2004 through 2012 (the "Chevron/County Settlement").
-The County Board and the City Council of the City of Richmond have approved the Chevron/County Settlement on September 17, 2013 and September 18, 2013, respectively.
+Chevron, the County, the County Assessor and the City of Richmond have negotiated a settlement agreement to settle Chevron's pending property tax claims, appeals, and litigation for 2004 through 2012 (the "Chevron/County Settlement").
+The Board of Supervisors of the County and the City Council of the City of Richmond separately approved the Chevron/County Settlement on September 17, 2013.

-Under the terms of the Chevron/County Settlement, Chevron and the Assessor's Office have requested the Appeals Board (i) approve the assessed values of the Refinery for 2010-11 and (ii) reduce the 2012 taxable value of the Refinery from \$3.87 billion to \$3.28 billion.
+Under the terms of the Chevron/County Settlement, Chevron and the County Assessor have requested the Appeals Board (i) approve the assessed values of the Refinery for 2010-11 and (ii) reduce the 2012 taxable value of the Refinery from \$3.87 billion to \$3.28 billion.
 The 2012 reduction in taxable value resulted in an overpayment of \$8 million by Chevron.
-Pursuant to the settlement, Chevron has relinquished its right to receive a refund of those property taxes, such that the County and its agencies would not lose additional property tax money to pay a refund to Chevron.
+Pursuant to the Chevron/County Settlement, Chevron has relinquished its right to receive a refund of those property taxes, such that the County and its agencies would not lose additional property tax money to pay a refund to Chevron.

-In the future, Chevron and the Assessor's Office have agreed to meet annually and confer regarding the value of the Refinery, as was done prior to 2004.
-If Chevron disagrees with property tax assessments, the Assessor's Office and Chevron have agreed to mediate the claims before asking the Appeals Board to adjudicate the property tax dispute.
+In the future, Chevron and the County Assessor have agreed to meet annually and confer regarding the value of the Refinery.
+For any assessment year from January 1, 2014 through January 1, 2023, if Chevron disagrees with property tax assessments, the County Assessor and Chevron have agreed to mediate the claims before asking the Appeals Board to adjudicate the property tax dispute.